- Outlook is one of the world's most well-known email clients. The article below will cover the top 15 most common issues found when using it.

-- To read more about this practical tool, check out our dedicated Outlook page.
+- To read more about this practical Microsoft tool, take your time to check out our Outlook Hub.

 Microsoft Outlook is a personal information manager from Microsoft, but you probably know it as the email client that comes with the Microsoft Office Suite.